 ‘This is what bugs me the most about you, Rose.
 Riles me up to no end.
 You know about his lecherous ways and still choose to stay with him.’

 ‘Get real, Rose.
 He’s a cheat and he knows that you know his cheating ways.
-He does it all in your face,’ snarled Linda.
+He does it all in you face!’

-‘You don’t understand, Linda.
+‘You don’t understand Linda.
 He does love me.
 Just that he can’t help saying all those hurtful things to get back at me for doing something he didn’t like.
-About that onslaught, like you say, the next day he came and apologised.
-He got on his knees, wrapped me in his arms, and said he was extremely sorry.
+About that onslaught, like you say, the next day he came and apologized.
+He got on his knees, wrapped me in his arms and said he was extremely sorry.
 He made up for that evening.’